Yep, it’s that dreaded time of the year again when we need to do our best to calm dogs during fireworks!

 That’s according to Pet Amber Alert, yet this statistic is entirely preventable!
 How?
 By incorporating certain safety precautions and taking proactive approaches to keeping your pup exercised and calm.

-Here’s how I’ve kept my pups Missy & Buzz calm & relaxed over the years:
+Here’s how I’ve kept my pups Missy, Buzz and Wally calm & relaxed over the years! …and by the way, these tips also work for thunderstorms and/or gun sounds.

 Remember, a tired dog is a calm dog who is less likely to be upset at noises.

-Obviously the pups still have to go potty during the heat of the day, and their paws might not be able to avoid the hot asphalt.
-You could try getting him used to wearing doggie booties that will keep his sensitive paw pads safe for those outings.
+Watch out for the hot asphalt when you take your pups out during the hotter time of the day.
+That can do some real damage to your pup’s paw pads, so if you can’t avoid it, try getting your pup used to wearing doggie booties.
+They will keep his sensitive paw pads safe for those outings.
 My pup Buzz is trying on Ruffwear’s Grip Trex in the picture below.

 There are, however, pawsome alternatives.
 Search for pet day spas in your area, which usually offer swimming sessions in their doggie pools.